CONTACT

 Compensation system details

-Compensation system Bonuses details Takuma has adopted a set of standards for calculating bonuses based on indicators such as fiscal year performance and achievement of targets, and the Board of Directors determines whether to pay bonuses and, if so, in what amount using those standards as a guide.
+Bonuses Takuma has adopted a set of standards for calculating bonuses based on indicators such as fiscal year performance and achievement of targets, and the Board of Directors determines whether to pay bonuses and, if so, in what amount using those standards as a guide.
 Bonuses are paid at predetermined times each year.
 As a general rule, bonuses are capped at a maximum of 40% of fixed salary (annual amount).

-Compensation system Stock compensation details Stock compensation takes the form of shares of restricted stock that are granted in advance.
+Stock compensation Stock compensation takes the form of shares of restricted stock that are granted in advance.
 Monetary compensation rights set depending on the role and responsibilities of each position are allocated at predetermined times each year, and shares in Takuma are granted in exchange for the pay-in of those rights.
 The ratio of stock compensation to fixed compensation (annual amount) shall be a maximum of 40%, with the ratio increasing for more senior positions.

 Procedure for determining compensation